KamilGrundas/Data_science/homework_2/README.md

 1. Read the csv file (use the `read_csv` function).
 2. Display the first five rows (use the `head` function).
 3. Display the dimensions of the dataset (use the `shape` attribute).
-4. Answer: How many books are data stored for in the dataset?
+- **Question:** How many books are data stored for in the dataset?
-5. There are 7 variables (columns) available for each of the books.
+4. There are 7 variables (columns) available for each of the books.
 Let's take a closer look at them:

     - Name — name of the book
     - Author — author